drupal-deconstructed/drupal-7-deconstructed/04-database.md

 If you dive into that [`Database::getConnection`](https://api.drupal.org/api/drupal/includes%21database%21database.inc/function/Database%3A%3AgetConnection/7) call, it'll take you to [`Database::openConnection()`](https://api.drupal.org/api/drupal/includes%21database%21database.inc/function/Database%3A%3AopenConnection/7).

 But wait, there's more!
 If you dive into that `openConnection()` call, you're taken to [`Database::parseConnectionInfo()`](https://api.drupal.org/api/drupal/includes%21database%21database.inc/function/Database%3A%3AparseConnectionInfo/7).
-This very important function populates the `Database::$databaseInfo` variable with the information from the `global $databases` variable.
+This very important function populates the `$databaseInfo` variable with the information from the `global $databases` variable.

-You may (or may not) remember that that global variable was created in the `DRUPAL_BOOTSTRAP_CONFIGURATION` phase of the bootstrap process, courtesy of the [`drupal_settings_initialize()`](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/drupal_settings_initialize/7) function.
+You may or may not remember that that global variable was created in the `DRUPAL_BOOTSTRAP_CONFIGURATION` phase of the bootstrap process, courtesy of the [`drupal_settings_initialize()`](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/drupal_settings_initialize/7) function.

 Anyways, as a result of the `Database::openConnection()` function, we have a fully populated `$databaseInfo` variable, and we pass that into the constructor for the driver class we're using.